im220114a/se-summative-1-2025/README.md

 ## Planning

+### Empathy Map
+This empathy map was created by analysing the daily experiences of Agile product team members who participate in frequent Scrum stand-ups.
+I first established who the primary user is (the team member tasked with leading stand-ups) and considered what they typically say, think, do, and feel in a scenario where roles are unclear or randomly assigned at the last minute.
+By interviewing in office (and through Microsoft Teams) or observing team members—and drawing on my own and the experiences of close colleagues—common themes such as anxiety, uneven rotation, and a desire for advance notice emerged.
+These insights were then organised into clear categories that reveal unmet needs (“Pains”) and potential benefits (“Gains”).

+These findings informed the user stories created for this project.

 ### User Stories
 "As a product team member, I want to enter a list of names so that they appear in on an-screen table, allowing me to visually confirm who is included in the daily stand-up rotation"

 "As a product team member, I want to generate a random rota for the week, so that each day has a designated person to lead stand-up"

+"As a developer (and indirectly as a product team member), I want an automated testing setup so that I can confidently add and modify features without breaking existing functionality."

+Each user story has at least one sub-task associated with it.

 ## Prototype